mplonski/lightnews/README.md

 user interface
 --------------

 Lightnews is operated in command-line style.
-Example:

 ```
  > help